armory/docs/content/en/continuous-deployment/try/instructions.md

 The Armory CD instance is configured for easy installation, evaluation, testing, and proof of concept use.
 It has the following usage limitations:

-- Support for Blue/Green (formerly red/black in Spinnaker lingo) and Highlander deployment strategies (Canary not currently supported)
+- Support for Blue/Green and Highlander deployment strategies (Canary not currently supported)
 - Default providers are limited to Kubernetes using the Kubernetes account you provide access to
 - This release does not support local cluster deployments
 - Port `9000` must be open to deploy the easy install container